 From the moment we were created our unconscious mind has been forming a history of our lives.
-I like to think of the unconscious mind as being autobiographical - its primary purpose is to store our memories, relationships patterns, each interaction, events and experiences.
-On a conscious level this informational is simply far too much for us to remember in great detail so it becomes fragmented and we only receive small snippets of this data.
+I like to think of the unconscious mind as being autobiographical.
+I’ts primary purpose is to store our memories, relationships patterns, each interaction, events and experiences.
+On a conscious level this information is simply far too much for us to remember in great detail.
+So it becomes fragmented and we only receive small snippets of this data.

-This autobiographical unconscious mind is used to create templates/patterns in our responses and behaviours.
+This autobiographical unconscious mind is used to create templates and patterns in our responses and behaviours.
 The best way to explain this process is through an example.
 An adult who blushes may have experienced numerous earlier experiences as a child of being bullied, embarrassment, shame or fear.
 These experiences are record in the unconscious mind and as a adult the experiences / responses manifest into blushing.
-The adult no longer remembers those earlier experiences and can’t work out why they blush!
+The adult no longer remembers those earlier experiences and can’t understand why they blush!
 This sounds very simple but it is a complex process that is happening on a deep unconscious and core level.

 Inner conflict occurs when the conscious mind attempts to stop blushing.
-The unconscious mind continues to do what it has been programmed to do and the inner conflict creates more anxiety, thoughts and blushing increase.
+The unconscious mind continues to do what it has been programmed to do.
+The the inner conflict creates more anxiety, thoughts and blushing increase.

 The role of hypnosis and the unconscious mind

-We have many different ways to access the unconscious mind including hypnosis.
-Hypnosis works by bypassing the conscious mind or making it less dominate so we can take a journey into part of who you are that doesn't normally see the light of day.
+There are many different ways to access the unconscious mind including hypnosis.
+Hypnosis works by bypassing the conscious mind, or making it less dominate, so we can take a journey into a deep part of who we are.

 Hypnosis in the unconscious mind works on many different levels.
 You may have read some old school of hypnosis thoughts that the use of hypnosis is about find the “root cause or causes” and once this is uncovered the issue will naturally dissolve or go away.
 It’s quite a Freudian old fashion way of working and doesn’t tap into the persons potential in the unconscious mind.
 Thankfully our understanding of hypnosis has come a long way since then.